ptmdmusique/nextjs-template/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## My notes

+1. Atoms

+- selector with param like react-easy-peasy computed which can be used for optimization like csv cell rendering.
+[Ref](https://recoiljs.org/docs/guides/asynchronous-data-queries#queries-with-parameters)
+- async atom should be used with `Suspense`.
+We can wrap `Suspense` as close as possible for custom loader (e.g: skeleton loader) [Ref](https://recoiljs.org/docs/guides/asynchronous-data-queries#asynchronous-example)